Tree series and pattern avoidance in syntax trees: Examples about series from operads

 The \Def{based noncrossing trees operad}~\cite{Cha07} (a study of algebras over this operad was provided in~\cite{Ler11}) is the operad $\NCT$ having the presentation $\Par{\GeneratingSet_\NCT, \Congr}$ where

 and $\Congr$ is the finest operad congruence satisfying

 The first dimensions of this operad are

 and form Sequence~\OEIS{A006013} of~\cite{Slo}.
 This operad can be realized as an operad of based noncrossing trees (see for instance~\cite{Gir18}).
-A \Def{based noncrossing tree} is a configuration of chords such that the bottom side is an edge and all the edges form a tree without crossing edges.
-By setting that the arity of a based noncrossing tree is its number of edges, the set of all based noncrossing trees forms a combinatorial graded set. \medbreak
+A \Def{based noncrossing tree} is a polygon endowed with some selected edges or diagonals, called \Def{chords}, with the restriction that the bottom side of the polygon is a chord, that no chord crosses another one, and that there is exactly one path formed by chords between any two points of the polygon.
+By setting that the arity of a based noncrossing tree is its number of points minus $1$, the set of all based noncrossing trees forms a combinatorial graded set. \medbreak

 The orientation $\Rew$ of $\Congr$ obtained by orienting~\eqref{equ:relation_nct_1} from left to right is faithful.
 The $\Rew$-Hilbert series of $\NCT$ satisfies

 where

 This series satisfies the algebraic equation